JoshData/opengovdata.io/2014/public-input-public-review-coordination.md

 (14)  **Interagency coordination**
 --------------------------------

 Interoperability makes data more valuable by making it easier to derive new uses from combinations of data.
 To the extent two data sets refer to the same kinds of things, the creators of the data sets should strive to make them interoperable.
 This may mean developing a shared data standard, or adopting an existing standard, possibly through coordination within government across agencies.
 The use of open data formats often, but not always, entails interoperability.
 However, we recognize that interoperability can come at a cost.
 Governments must weigh the advantages of distributing non-interoperable data quickly against the net gain of investing in interoperability and delaying a release of the data.
-(This is also principle 6 in the <span>UK Open Data Whitepaper (2012)</span>.)
+(This is also principle 6 in the [UK Open Data Whitepaper (2012)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/78946/CM8353_acc.pdf).)

 (Principles 16 and 17 of the first edition have been removed in the second edition of this book, and the old Principle 10 was merged with Principle 5.)